 - a.
 United States riders must be in possession of a license issued by the AMA, as defined in Article 1.9. - b.
 Non-United States riders must be in possession of an FIM International or FIM Continental Union license and the appropriate start permission from their own federation to include personal accident insurance and repatriation.
 The AMA, MotoAmerica or the organizer will not be held responsible for repatriation. - c.
-Non-United States riders may be issued an AMA license if they provide a release from their own federation and they meet the minimum requirements.
+Non-United States riders may be issued an AMA license if they provide a release from their own federation, and they meet the minimum requirements.

 License Type Minimum Age Maximum Age

 Superbike 18 years 55 years

+Superbike Cup 18 years 55 years

 Supersport 16 years 55 years

 Stock 1000 17 years 55 years

 Twins Cup 15 years 55 years

 Junior Cup 14 years 28 years

+King of the Baggers 18 years 55 years

-d.
-The limit for the minimum age starts on the date of the rider's birthday.
+- d.
+The limit for the minimum age starts on the date of the rider's birthday. - e.

-- e.
 The limit for maximum age is the date of license issued. - f.
 Each license will be valid until the end of the calendar year. - g.
-An exception may be requested on an annual basis for riders (except the Superbike License) above 55 years of age whom will be required to provide evidence of medical fitness.
+An exception may be requested on an annual basis for riders (except the Superbike License) above 55 years of age who will be required to provide evidence of medical fitness.